bewagner/bewagner.github.io/_drafts/better-pull-requests.md

 ### Unintended file changes
 Often I find that I changed files I didn't want to touch.
-A classic example are configuration files that played with and then forgot to reset to the initial values.
+A classic example are configuration files I played with and then forgot to reset.
 Or maybe you incidentally added your IDE's configuration file.

 Use this command to **reset individual files to a previous commit:**